By Tim Lambert

 In the early 20th century it was unusual for married women to work (except in wartime).
 However, in the 1950s and 1960s, it became common for them to do so – at least part-time.
 New technology in the home made it easier for women to do paid work.
 Before the 20th century housework was so time-consuming married women did not have time to work.
 At the same time, the economy changed.
 Manufacturing became less important and service industries grew to create more opportunities for women.

 Poverty in 20th Century Britain

-At the beginning of the 20th century surveys showed that 25% of the population of Britain were living in poverty.
+At the beginning of the 20th century surveys showed that 25% of the population of Britain was living in poverty.
 They found that at least 15% were living at the subsistence level.
 They had just enough money for food, rent, fuel, and clothes.
 They could not afford ‘luxuries’ such as newspapers or public transport.
-About 10% were living in n subsistence level and could not afford an adequate diet.
+About 10% were living below subsistence level and could not afford an adequate diet.

 Surveys also found that poverty tended to go in a cycle.
 Workers might live in poverty when they were children but things usually improved when they left work and found a job.
 However, when they married and had children things would take a turn for the worse.
 Their wages might be enough to support a single man comfortably but not enough to support a wife and children too.
 However, when the children grew old enough to work things would improve again.
 Finally, when he was old a worker might find it hard to find work, except the lowest-paid kind, and be driven into poverty again.

 In the 1900s some women made their underwear from bags that grocers kept rice or flour in.
 Poor children often did not wear underwear.
 Some poor families made prams from orange boxes.

 A Liberal government was elected in 1906 and they made some reforms.
 From that year poor children were given free school meals.
 In January 1909 the first old-age pensions were paid.
 They were hardly generous – only 5 shillings a week, which was a paltry sum even in those days, and they were only paid to people over 70.
 Nevertheless, it was a start.